 Samsung Galaxy S20 battery tips

-The Galaxy S20, S20+ and S20 Ultra have massive batteries - 4000mAh, 4500mAh and 5000mAh respectively.
+The Galaxy S20, S20+ and S20 Ultra have massive batteries - 4000mAh, 4500mAh and 5000mAh respectively - while the S20 FE also has a 4500mAh battery.
 But they also burn through them pretty quickly.
-Here's how to get the most fro them.
+Here's how to get the most from them.

 Turn off the 120Hz display: The fast refresh rate eats more battery, so if you're stuggling, then turn it off.
 Instructions are in the display section above.